Klortho/jatsdoc/README.md

 The development environment consists of a Sinatra server and a Thor tool belt.

 Served with Sprockets we can use CoffeeScript and SASS.
-Views will be written in HAML.
+Views are written in HAML.

 ### Install prerequisites